notvfive/aerotrace/README.md

 # This tool is not complete or near complete, expect bugs!

 ## Info
-Aerotrace is a script made to scan for wireless access points around your proximity and identify, save & detect spoofed access points
+Aerotrace is a script made to scan for wireless access points around your proximity and identify (bssid, ssid & WPS information received), save & detect spoofed access points

 ## Setup
 If the database.db doesnt work you can create your own with the steps below